pdjr-signalk/pdjr-skplugin-renotifier/README.md

 of the form "tanks.wasteWater.0.currentLevel" will cause the plugin to look out for notifications on this data point.

 __Notifiers__.
-A list of notifier scripts and their options.
+List of notifier (scripts) and their options.
 Default is the list of all notifier scripts in the `bin/` folder in the plugin's installation directory.
 Entries in the list can be deleted and the list can be re-built (by re-scanning the `bin/` folder) using the _Scan script directory_ option described above.
 Each notifier in the list can be configured through the following options.

 __Name__.
 The name of the notifier (actually the filename of the notifier script in the plugin's `bin/` directory).
 This option cannot be changed.

 __Description__.
 A short description of the notifier (as reported by the notifier script when run with no arguments).
 This option cannot be changed and should explain what values the notifier script will accept for the _Arguments_ option (see below).

+__Trigger states__.
-__Triggered states__.
-The types of notification events which should cause execution of the notifier script.
+The notification states which should cause execution of the notifier script.
 The default value is to not trigger at all.
 Check the notification states which should cause the notifier script to execute when a notification appears on one of the _Trigger paths_.
-Use the dropdown list to select the required triggers.

 __Arguments__.
 A comma or space separated list of values which should be passed to the notifier script as arguments.
-The default value is no arguments.
+The default value is no arguments and the system will accept a maximum of eight arguments.
 The meaning of these values is script dependent (see _Description_ above), but for scripts which implement some kind of communication these will likely indicate the recipient(s) of the notification.
-For example, in the case of the `SMS` notifier script included in the plugin distribution this option should include a list of the cellphone numbers to which notification texts should be sent.
+For example, in the case of the `SMS` notifier script included in the plugin distribution this option should contain a list of the cellphone numbers to which notification texts should be sent.

 ### Notifier scripts